-Newday: Senior Minister (Defence Cluster) Ismail Sabri Yaakob, what are you not telling us as to Covid-19 outbreaks in the public service?
+Newday: Senior Minister (Defence Cluster) Ismail Sabri Yaakob, what are you not telling us about Covid-19 outbreaks in the public service?

-If there is an official directive for public servants to stay at home, why not enforced everywhere?
+If there is an official directive for public servants to stay at home, why is it not enforced everywhere?
 Covid outbreaks do not discriminate between the public service and "informal" sectors.

 How much Covid did these unscrupulous politicians and their entourages drag back from Sabah?
 It appears on the face of it that the public service has become greatly compromised.

 By the way, who came up with the word "informal"?
 It makes any other business not of the government to be some sort of a hobby!